Mossley is a Town in the county of Greater Manchester.

 Queens Park, Hall Lee Bank Park, Moss Bank Park, Wythenshawe Park and Gardens, Gorton Park, Debdale Park, and Heaton Park are some of Mossley best parks to visit near Mossley.

-There are a several good cities in the Mossley area like Salford, and Manchester.
+There are a number of cities near Mossley including Salford, and Manchester.

-Salford Museum and Art Gallery, The Imperial War Museum Salford, and Lancashire Mining Museum at Astley Green are some of Mossley best museums to visit near Mossley.
+There are a number of museums near Mossley including Salford Museum and Art Gallery, The Imperial War Museum Salford, and Lancashire Mining Museum at Astley Green.

-Mossley's best nearby disused railway lines can be found at The Old Whelley Line, Lancashire Union Joint Line, Ringley Road Station (ruin), Clifton - Accrington and Colne Line (disused), and Linnyshaw Loopline.
+There are a number of disused railway lines near Mossley including The Old Whelley Line, Lancashire Union Joint Line, Ringley Road Station (ruin), Clifton - Accrington and Colne Line (disused), and Linnyshaw Loopline.

 Mossley History